 Days from submision to first decision with review: 77 days

-Days from acceptance to publication: 61 days
+Days from submission to acceptance: 135 days

 * Median number of days